-For executive officers elected before January 1, 2008, which is a frozen group of ten executive officers and includes the NEOs other than Mr. Tiede, the retirement benefit includes the Company's basic defined benefit retirement plan benefit and the "restoration" benefit under the Omnibus Benefit Restoration Plan, which is provided to those employees whose wages or benefit accruals exceed the annual qualified retirement plan limits.
+For executive officers elected before January 1, 2008, which is a frozen group of six executive officers, including the CEO and COO, the retirement benefit includes the Company's basic defined benefit retirement plan benefit and the "restoration" benefit under the Omnibus Benefit Restoration Plan, which is provided to those employees whose wages or benefit accruals exceed the annual qualified retirement plan limits.
 In addition, a separate defined benefit SERP ("DB SERP") benefit is provided, which, when combined with the basic retirement benefit, the restoration benefit and full Social Security benefits, equals 60% of the executive officer's final average cash earnings, assuming age 65 retirement with at least fifteen years of Company service.
 The calculation excludes long-term compensation in any form.
-In line with recent amendments to the Company's basic defined benefit retirement plan and the "restoration" benefit under the Omnibus Benefit Restoration Plan, no additional benefits will accrue under the DB SERP after December 31, 2018.
+In line with amendments to the Company's basic defined benefit retirement plan and the "restoration" benefit under the Omnibus Benefit Restoration Plan, no additional benefits will accrue under the DB SERP after December 31, 2018.
 Officers whose DB SERP benefit accruals are frozen effective December 31, 2018 will begin participating in the DC SERP effective January 1, 2019.